shadawck/getdep/README.md

 ```

 ## Note
-You must have the apt, rpm, and yum installed on your system if you want to get one of theirs packages dependencies
+You must have the apt, rpm, and yum installed on your system if you want to get one of theirs packages dependencies.